roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Use Logtail to collect application logs from Windows nodes.md

         value: windows
 ```

-After the preceding application is deployed, you can view the log data.
+After the application is deployed, you can view the log data.
 For more information, see [Query logs](/intl.en-US/Index and query/Query logs.md).